 Deteriorating Physical or Mental Condition – A person who made a will while being very sick and medicated can be said to be in a deteriorating physical or mental condition.
+This decrease in mental ability makes a person more likely to be susceptible to undue influence.
 When we look at a decedent’s neurology progress notes from their hospital stay, we can see entries like “Awake and alert; inattentive, oriented to place and month, not year, Fluent speech with normal naming, repetition and comprehension, appears confused with agitated delirium,” like we see in Vermylen v.
 Genworth Life Ins.
 Co. of NY.
 If the document in question was made close to that time, we can use the medical notes as evidence of diminished capacity.
 Hospital and doctor’s notes can also tell us if the decedent had Alzheimer’s or Dementia during the time period when the document was signed.

 The Proponent of the Will Took an Active Role in Procuring the Will – If the proponent is the one who did all the legwork in preparing a will, it can be argued that at some point the will stops being the decedent’s will, since they’re not the ones who arranged it.
+Instead, it becomes the will of the person who applied undue influence.
 The following factors point to the proponent’s significant role in procuring the decedent’s will:

 - the proponent found the estate attorney